wxIsmail/wxIsmail/README.md

 - 👋 Hi, I’m Ismail

-- 👀 I’m interesting in learning new languages such as JavaScript, C# and more...
+- 👀 I’m interesting in learning new languages such as JavaScript and more...

-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning JavaScript

 - 💞️ I’m looking to collaborate on a discord.py project